 Recently I finished my “100 free photography logo templates” challenge where I made 100 photography logos that anyone can use.
 About two months have passed since then and those logo templates have been downloaded more than 12’000 times by now.

-All of these free signature fonts are free for personal use and most of them come with a free commercial license as well, so if you plan to create a logo for yourself you can use all of these fonts, but if you plan to sell whatever you create from these, pay attention to the license.
+Most of these signature fonts are free for personal use and most of them come with a free commercial license as well, so if you plan to create a logo for yourself you can use all of these fonts, but if you plan to sell whatever you create from these, pay attention to the license.

 I made simple logo examples with each of these fonts and you can see them in the images below.
 The word “photography” in each example is written using “Raleway” font and you can download it here.
 Hope you’ll love these fonts as much as I do!